Key moments of Trump-Comey clash and what's come after | New Country 923

 May 12, 2017: Trump tweets that Comey “better hope that there are no ‘tapes’ of our conversations before he starts leaking to the press!”

-May 15-16, 2017: The White House defends Trump’s disclosure of classified information to senior Russian officials as “wholly appropriate.”
-Although top aides declare reports about Trump’s discussions false, national security adviser H.R.
-McMaster seeks instead to downplay the significance of the information Trump revealed.
-Trump insists he has an “absolute right” to reveal information pertaining to terrorism as he sees fit.

-May 16, 2017: A person familiar with the situation tells The Associated Press that Comey wrote in a memo after a Jan.
-27 dinner with the president that Trump had asked him to shut down the FBI investigation into Flynn.
+May 16, 2017: A person familiar with the situation tells The Associated Press that Comey wrote a memo after the Feb.
+14 meeting with the president that said Trump had asked him to shut down the FBI investigation into Flynn.
 The person had seen the memo but was not authorized to discuss it by name and spoke on condition of anonymity.
 The White House denies the account.
 Rep. Jason Chaffetz, the Republican chairman of a House oversight panel, vows to get copies of any memos Comey wrote about meetings with Trump, tweeting: “I have my subpoena pen ready.”